ECUST-MMAI/812-research-group/content/authors/张铭/_index.md

 ---
 # Display name
-title: Yunjie Jiang 蒋昀捷
+title: Ming Zhang 张铭

 # Full name (for SEO)
-first_name: Yunjie
+first_name: Ming
-last_name: Jiang
+last_name: Zhang

 # Username (this should match the folder name)
 authors:
-  - 蒋昀捷
+  - 张铭

 # Is this the primary user of the site?
 superuser: false